ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IAreaTarget.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.IAreaTarget.use_local_time_offset`
+              - Opt whether to use a local time offset from GMT.
             * - :py:attr:`~ansys.stk.core.stkobjects.IAreaTarget.local_time_offset`
+              - The amount of the time offset from GMT, if this option is used.
+Uses Time Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IAreaTarget.auto_centroid`
+              - Opt whether to have the centroid automatically computed.
             * - :py:attr:`~ansys.stk.core.stkobjects.IAreaTarget.position`
+              - Get the position of the area target centroid.
             * - :py:attr:`~ansys.stk.core.stkobjects.IAreaTarget.access_constraints`
+              - Get the constraints imposed on the area target.
+Basic constraints for area targets apply to all points within or along the area target.
+If the constraint is satisfied for at least one point, access to the area target is considered valid.
             * - :py:attr:`~ansys.stk.core.stkobjects.IAreaTarget.graphics`
+              - Get the area target's 2D Graphics properties.
             * - :py:attr:`~ansys.stk.core.stkobjects.IAreaTarget.graphics_3d`
+              - Get the area target's 3D Graphics properties.
             * - :py:attr:`~ansys.stk.core.stkobjects.IAreaTarget.area_type`
+              - The method for defining the area target boundary.
+A member of the AgEAreaType enumeration.
             * - :py:attr:`~ansys.stk.core.stkobjects.IAreaTarget.area_type_data`
+              - Get the data defining the boundary with the selected method.
             * - :py:attr:`~ansys.stk.core.stkobjects.IAreaTarget.use_terrain_data`
+              - Opt whether to use terrain data for altitude updates.
             * - :py:attr:`~ansys.stk.core.stkobjects.IAreaTarget.allow_object_access`
+              - Opt whether access to the object is constrained with respect to the entire object, as opposed to any part of it.
             * - :py:attr:`~ansys.stk.core.stkobjects.IAreaTarget.common_tasks`
+              - Common tasks associated with AreaTargets.

 Import detail